microprediction/microprediction/docs/zscores.md

 ### The meaning of z1~ streams

-Using the example [rdps_xlp](https://www.microprediction.org/stream_dashboard.html?stream=rdps_xlp&horizon=70), let's assume a new point \(x\) is published.
+Using the example rdps_xlp, let's assume a new point \(x\) is published.
 We also assume a mapping:

 $$ F_{70}: x \rightarrow [0,1] $$

-that is the distributional transform implied by (most of the) community predictions for $x$ pertaining to the $70$ second horizon.
+that is the distributional transform implied by (most of the) community predictions for $x$ pertaining to the $70$ second horizon that you see [here](https://www.microprediction.org/stream_dashboard.html?stream=rdps_xlp&horizon=70).
 Here I skip over some engineering nuances, to be honest, but assuming the `community distributional transform` is thus defined, the 'z-score' is given by

 $$ z_1 = \Phi^{-1}\left( F_{70}(x)  \right) $$